32

 with some content Hello world!

-inside it which we need to hide after 5 seconds.div
+inside it which we need to hide after 5 seconds.So for that let's first create the

 and also set an id